-- Prepare and deliver the Monthly Report and the Monthly Schedule. - Attend project status meetings (on the phone or via web conference). - Support ongoing discussions concerning Requests for Information. - Complete the SCADA Points List. - Upon completion of the SCADA Points List: - Modify the display drawing upon approval of additional type(s) of equipment. - Modify the database reflecting design drawing from the Points List. - Continue the communication protocol between the field equipment and the Rockwell Collins office equipment and Front End Processor Development. - Continue the implementation of clearance, remote power terminal, and other feature development.
+- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings (on the phone of via web conference). - Support on-going discussions concerning Requests for Information. - Modify the display drawing. - Modify the database reflecting design drawings from the Points List. - Continue the implementation of clearance, remote power terminal, and other feature development.